 HI: प्याज़ [pyaaz] – RO: praz – EN meaning: onion/leek (subst)

 HI: खच्चर [khacca] – RO: catâr – EN meaning: mule (subst)

 HI: किराया [kiraayaa] – RO: chirie – EN meaning: rent (subst)

 HI: चरवाहा [carvaahaa] – RO: cioban – EN meaning: shepherd (subst)

 HI: हलाल [halaal] – RO: halal – EN menaing: in Hindi: Islamic term used to designate anything that is accepted by the Islamic law (subst); in Romanian: bravo! great! very good! (interjection).
-In most situations it is used with an ironic flavor, to express a negative, a rather unfortunate outcome.
+Note that in most situations it implies an ironic flavor, meant to express a negative, a rather unfortunate outcome.

 HI: कमरा [kamraa] – RO: camera – EN meaning: room (subst)

 HI: तबियत [tabiyat] – RO: tabiet – EN meaning: health (Hindi) /habit (Romanian) (subst)

 HI: तरला [tarla] – RO: tarla – EN meaning: a field area (subst)